reactome/data-release-pipeline/biomodels/README.md

 # BioModels Data Insertion Release Step

 The BioModels step is run following the <a href="https://github.com/reactome/analysis-core">analysis-core</a> and before UpdateGKCurrent (link needed) in Reactome's quarterly data release.
-It consists of two parts: (1) running the <a href="https://github.com/reactome/biomodels-mapper">biomodels-mapper</a> to generate `models2pathways.tsv` and than (2) running the code found in this repository to perform database updates.
+It consists of two parts: (1) running the <a href="https://github.com/reactome/biomodels-mapper">biomodels-mapper</a> to generate `models2pathways.tsv` and then (2) running the code found in this repository to perform database updates.
 This is a rewrite of <a href="https://github.com/reactome/Release/blob/master/scripts/release/biomodels/add_links_to_biomodels_resource.pl">add_links_to_biomodels_resource.pl</a>

 This tool will insert the cross-references for the BioModels Reference Database into the appropriate pathway instances of the release database.